-We found the valuation of the gross and net insurance contract liabilities for loss and loss adjustment expenses to be acceptable (2019 result: acceptable).
+We found the valuation of the gross and net insurance contract liabilities for losses and loss adjustment expenses of IBNR to be acceptable (2020 result: acceptable).

-Valuation of premiums receivable from insureds and cedents which are estimated
+Valuation of premiums which are estimated, included in inwards premium receivable from insureds and cedants

-Risk vs 2019: ◄►
+Risk vs 2020: ◄►

-Included in inwards premiums receivable from insureds and cedants (2020: \$130.3m, 2019: \$147.1m).
+Included in inwards premiums receivable from insureds and cedants (2021: \$142.2m, 2020: \$130.3m).

-Refer to page 22 (accounting policy) and page 49 (financial disclosures)
+Refer to page 22 (accounting policy) and pages 26 to 28 and 39 to 40 (financial disclosures)